cran-task-views/Omics/Omics.md

 source:
 ---

-In this task view, we focused on the most important CRAN packages, which have been published more than one year ago and are regularly updated.
+[The Bioconductor project](https://www.bioconductor.org/) is the most important source of packages dedicated to genomics data.
+In this task view, we focus on the most important CRAN packages, which have been published more than one year ago and are regularly updated.
+A few additional packages from Bioconductor are included, not looking for an exhaustive description but pointing to the must-see packages or to packages focused on omics not well covered by CRAN packages.

 The task view is structured into main topics:

 -   [Annotation and databases](#annotation)
 -   [Genomics](#genomics)